techservicesillinois/aws-enterprise-vpc/modules/bootstrap/README.md

 This directory provides a Terraform module to create the resources needed for remotely storing [Terraform state](https://developer.hashicorp.com/terraform/language/state) in the [S3 backend](https://developer.hashicorp.com/terraform/language/backend/s3):

   * an S3 bucket with [versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) enabled
-  * a DynamoDB table with a specific schema for state locking

 ## Usage